trembon/JustABackup/README.md

 * and more..

 ### Known issues
-* Memory usage is very high if working with large or many files, as they are stored in memory streams internally.
+* As the application is in an early stage, there should be some unknown bugs :)

 ## Installation
 ---